Light rings, gravitational lensing, and ISCOs of exotic compact objects in Einstein-scalar-Maxwell theories

 is satisfied, $\delta_p$ grows as a function of $\lambda$.
-In this case, the photon ring is linearly unstable, and perturbations are repelled from the circular orbit.
+In this case, the light ring is linearly unstable, and perturbations are repelled from the circular orbit.

-If instead $(2f - r^2 f'')|_{r=r_p}<0$, the photon ring is linearly stable.
-The presence of linearly stable photon rings generally gives rise to nonlinear instabilities in horizonless compact objects due to the accumulation of energy along photon trajectories \cite{Cunha:2017qtt}.
-Under this condition, there exists one stable photon ring in addition to the unstable one.
+If instead $(2f - r^2 f'')|_{r=r_p}<0$, the light ring is linearly stable.
+The presence of linearly stable light rings generally gives rise to nonlinear instabilities in horizonless compact objects due to the accumulation of energy along photon trajectories \cite{Cunha:2017qtt}.
+Under this condition, there exists one stable light ring in addition to the unstable one.

-We denote by $\alpha_p$ the boundary value of $\alpha$ above which two photon rings are present.
-For $\alpha<\alpha_p$, no photon rings are present.
+We denote by $\alpha_p$ the boundary value of $\alpha$ above which two light rings are present.
+For $\alpha<\alpha_p$, no light rings are present.
 In the left panel of Fig.~\ref{fig:Rings}, which corresponds to the case $\alpha>\alpha_p$, there is a linearly stable ring (the left blue point, satisfying $2f - r^2 f'' < 0$) and a linearly unstable ring (the right blue point, satisfying $2f - r^2 f'' > 0$).
 In this situation, the accumulation of photon energy along the inner stable trajectory can induce nonlinear instability in the ECOs.
 The right panel of Fig.~\ref{fig:Rings} corresponds to the marginal case, in which $\alpha$ is close to $\alpha_p$.
-In this case, the condition $2f - r f' = 0$ admits no solution, and consequently, no photon rings are present.
-The absence of linearly stable photon rings indicates that the ECOs are not prone to nonlinear instability.
+In this case, the condition $2f - r f' = 0$ admits no solution, and consequently, no light rings are present.
+The absence of linearly stable light rings indicates that the ECOs are not prone to nonlinear instability.
 Therefore, the parameter $\alpha$ should be restricted to the range \be \alpha<\alpha_p\,. \ee Indeed, in the numerical simulations presented in Sec.~\ref{configsec}, this bound on $\alpha$ has already been incorporated.
 Note that $\alpha_p$ is generally smaller than $\alpha_{\rm max}$, where $\alpha_{\rm max}$ denotes the marginal value of $\alpha$ below which the ECOs can exist.